 There are three different types of clippers, differentiating by size, shape and sharpness.
 Their common names are bypass pruners, anvil pruners and ratchet pruners.

-For pruning tomatoes, the best choice is bypass burners because they are good for manoeuvring in tight spaces in between branches and best for live stems.
+For pruning tomatoes, the best choice is bypass burners because they are good for maneuvering in tight spaces in between branches and best for live stems.

 What are the Benefits of Pruning Tomatoes?